0yazeed/Design-of-a-Robot-Motors-Robot-Eye-and-Efficient-Charger/controlling robot motors using L298N+/README.md

-# Controlling robot motors using L298N
+# Controlling Robot Motors Using L298N

 ### Used equipments